Vigils held across island of Ireland in memory of Ashling Murphy

 Vigils have taken place across the island of Ireland to remember murdered primary school teacher Ashling Murphy.

+He broke down in tears while playing the final chords of When You Were Sweet Sixteen.

+Mr Murphy, along with his wife Kathleen and daughter Amy walked on the opposite side of the canal to where his daughter was assaulted and died on Wednesday.

-Irish police are continuing to hunt for the killer of the talented musician, who was found dead on Wednesday after going for a run on the banks of the Grand Canal in Tullamore, Co Offaly.
+Irish police are continuing to hunt for the killer of Ms Murphy, who was found dead after going for a run on the banks of the Grand Canal in Tullamore, Co Offaly.

-On Friday evening, the Garda said it had made “significant progress” in its investigation but was not releasing details for operational reasons.
+The Garda said it had made “significant progress” in its investigation amid reports detectives had identified a person of interest.
+Gardai said they were not releasing details for operational reasons.

 Gardai also said the Murphy family were “appreciative and overwhelmed by the national outpouring of support shown to them”.